 Where are thickeners used?

-Thickening agents are mainly used in the food industry for the production of jellies, preserves, marmalades and jams, artificial honey, puddings, creams, sorbets and ice cream, jellies, candies, marshmallow, lollipops, margarines, yoghurts, cream, mayonnaise, sandwich sauces, ketchups and many more.
-Thickening agents are also used in the printing industry to prepare printing inks, as well as in the cosmetics industry.
+Thickeners are primarily used in the food industry to produce jellies, preserves, marmalades, jams, artificial honey, puddings, creams, sorbets, ice cream, jelly beans, candies, marshmallows, lollipops, margarine, yogurt, cream, mayonnaise, sandwich sauces, ketchup, and many others.
+Thickeners are also used in the printing industry to prepare printing inks, as well as in the cosmetics industry.

-We should also remember that we also use them in everyday cooking - for example in the preparation of desserts, ice cream, sauces, fruit preserves, etc. It is therefore worth knowing which of the thickeners available on the market are natural.
+Let's also remember that we also use them in everyday cooking – for example, when preparing desserts, ice cream, sauces, fruit preserves, etc. It is therefore worth knowing which of the thickeners available on the market are natural.

-BIO Agar Agar - 20g BIO Maranta Trzcinowa 250g
+Organic Agar Agar - 20g Organic Arrowroot 250g

 Types of thickeners

-Food additives in this group (thickeners) have the symbols E 400-499 assigned by the European Union.
+Food additives from this group (thickeners) are assigned E symbols 400-499 by the European Union.
 There are currently sixty-nine emulsifiers and thickeners approved for use in Europe.
-Thickening agents can be divided into two main groups, namely natural and chemical.
+Thickeners can be divided into two main groups: natural and chemical.

-Natural substances (and therefore those that we can use in the kitchen without worrying about health) include substances such as, for example:
+Natural substances (i.e. those that we can use in the kitchen without worrying about our health) include substances such as:

 - starch